 9.1 The fees detailed in this policy have been determined based upon experience of dealing with site licensing historically with consideration of the changes the new Act has introduced.
 Some of the processes are new (for example the depositing of site rules) and therefore the estimates have been made as to the cost of providing these services.

-9.2 This policy will be revised no later than March 2019.
+9.2 This policy will be revised periodically.

 10.0 APPENDIX 1- GUIDANCE FROM DCLG- SETTING OUT OF ACTIVITIES TO BE INCLUDING IN SETTING OF SITE LICENSING FEES

 10.1 The DCLG- Mobile Homes Act 2013- A Guide for Local Authorities on Setting Licence Fees4- sets out activities that the Council can include when calculating its site licensing fee, these include-